aisepucrio/Diversity4BRSE/README.md

 - /scripts: Includes all scripts used for data analysis and visualization.
 - /survey: The survey questionnaire used in the study.
 - /results: Analysis results, including charts, tables, and summaries.
-- /docs: Additional documentation, such as [yet to be discovered ig].

 ### Data